dataArtisans/cascading-flink/README.md

-# Cascading Connector for Apache Flink
+# Cascading Connector for Apache Flink™

 [Cascading](http://www.cascading.org/projects/cascading) is a popular framework to develop, maintain, and execute large-scale and robust data analysis applications.
-Originally, Cascading flows have been executed on [Apache Hadoop](http://hadoop.apache.org).
-Cascading's [3.0 release](http://www.cascading.org/2015/06/08/cascading-3-0-release) added support for [Apache Tez](http://tez.apache.org) as a runtime backend.
+Originally, Cascading flows have been executed on [Apache Hadoop®](http://hadoop.apache.org).
+Cascading's [3.0 release](http://www.cascading.org/2015/06/08/cascading-3-0-release) added support for [Apache Tez™](http://tez.apache.org) as a runtime backend.

-[Apache Flink](http://flink.apache.org) is a platform for scalable stream and batch processing.
+[Apache Flink™](http://flink.apache.org) is a platform for scalable stream and batch processing.
 Flink's execution engine features low-latency pipelined and scalable batched data transfers and high-performance, in-memory operators for sorting and joining that gracefully go out-of-core in case of scarce memory resources.
 Flink can execute programs on a local machine, in a dedicated cluster, or on Hadoop YARN setups.

-The **Cascading Connector for Apache Flink** enables you to execute Cascading flows on Apache Flink.
+The **Cascading Connector for Apache Flink™** enables you to execute Cascading flows on Apache Flink™.
 Using this connector, your Cascading flows will benefit from Flink's runtime features such as its pipelined data shuffles and its efficient and robust in-memory operators.

 **Please report any problems with the Cascading on Flink Connector by opening an [issue](https://github.com/dataArtisans/cascading-flink/issues).**

 ## Features & Limitations ##

-The Cascading Connector for Apache Flink supports most Cascading and Flink features.
+The Cascading Connector for Apache Flink™ supports most Cascading and Flink features.

 - All Cascading operators (except for BufferJoins) are directly executed on Flink's memory-safe operators.
 This significantly reduces the need for cumbersome parameter tuning such as spill thresholds and the risk for `OutOfMemoryErrors`.
 - Flink's runtime leverages field type information of Cascading programs.
-Apache Flink uses specialized serializers and comparators to efficiently operate on binary data.
+Apache Flink™ uses specialized serializers and comparators to efficiently operate on binary data.
 Cascading flows that specify the type of key fields benefit from significant performance improvements.
 - Supports all execution modes of Apache Flink, i.e., local, cluster, YARN, and in-IDE debugging.
 - Supports all Cascading Hadoop Taps and Schemes.
 Local Taps and Schemes are not supported, but Hadoop Taps support reading from local file systems.